Diabolik Lovers: Anime

 A second anime adaptation titled Diabolik Lovers More, Blood was directed by Risako Yoshida and written by Hiroko Kusanagi with a returning voice cast.
 The series comprised 12 episodes and aired from September 23 to December 3, 2015.
 The Blu-ray DVD edition of the second series was released on January 4, 2017, and the Diabolik Lovers II: More, Blood Complete Collection was released on DVD and Blu-ray on March 28, 2017.
 The second season was also licensed by Sentai Filmworks and received an English dub in March 2017.

-As of 2023, there are no plans for a third adaption.
+Crunchyroll streamed the series.
+It was subsequently licensed by Sentai Filmworks and was released with an English dub and subtitles by the company on a 2-disc DVD volume set on December 2, 2014.
+After the acquisition of Crunchyroll by Sony Pictures Television, the owner of Funimation, Diabolik Lovers, among several Sentai Filmworks titles, was dropped from the Crunchyroll streaming service on March 31, 2022.

 Stage plays

 A Diabolik Lovers stage play based on the first series of the anime ran in Rikkokai Theatre in Tokyo's Shinagawa ward from August 26 to August 30, 2015.
 It featured Japanese actors Taiki Yamazaki (Ayato), Shohei Hashimoto (Kanato), Katsuhiko Ibuka (Laito), Yūya Asato (Shu), Shungo Takasaki (Reiji), Kazumi Doi (Subaru), Ayumi Takamura (Yui), Yu Amemiya (Cordelia) and Takuma Obonro (Richter).
 The stage play received largely positive reviews and was released on DVD on February 24, 2016.
 Guiya Ōta, the writer of the Amnesia musical script, wrote the script and Yūsei Naruse, the Hetalia~Singin' in the World~ musical's script writer, was the producer of the play.

 A second Diabolik Lovers stage play titled Diabolik Lovers~re:requiem~ ran in the Shinagawa Prince Hotel's Club eX event hall in Tokyo from August 24 to August 28, 2016.
 The cast from the original play returned with the exception of Shōhei Hashimoto (Kanato) who was replaced by Kaiki Ōhara and Takuma Obonro (Ritcher) who was replaced by Wataru Shiokawa.
 Guiya Ōta returned as the scriptwriter and Yūsei Naruse returned to produce the play at Office Inveider.
 The stage play received largely positive reviews and was released on DVD on December 21, 2016.

 A third Diabolik Lovers stage play titled Diabolik Lovers: More, Blood will run at clubeX in Shinagawa, Japan from January 24 to January 28, 2018.
 The cast largely changed from that of the previous play casting Kazuhara Ara (Ayato), Yūsaku Satō (Kanato), Aren Kohatsu (Shu), Shin’ichi Wagō (Reiji), and Gaku Takamoto (Subaru).
 Only Katsuhiko Ibuka (Laito) and Ayumi Takamune (Yui) returned as their original characters.
 Guiya Ōta returned as the scriptwriter and Yūsei Naruse returned to produce the play.
 The stage play received largely positive reviews and was released on DVD on July 14, 2018.